yalicee/march-23-be-rated-restaurants/README.md

 ### 1. GET /api

-This endpoint should respond with a json object containing a 'message' key
+This endpoint should respond with a json object containing a 'message' key.

+_Note: you do **not** need a model function for this endpoint, as we are not interacting with the database!_

 ```js
 {